-- Any natural person who is ordinarily resident in South Africa, or - Any natural person who is not ordinarily resident in South Africa but who: - is physically present in South Africa for a period exceeding 91 days in aggregate during the current year of assessment and for a period exceeding 91 days in aggregate during each of the prior 5 years of assessment; and was physically present in South Africa for a period exceeding 915 days in aggregate during the previous 5 years of assessments - where a person has been outside of South Africa for a continuous period of at least 330 full days after he ceases to be physically present in South Africa, he will be deemed to not have been resident in South Africa from the day that he ceased to be physically present in the country - South African resident employees who render services for any employer outside South Africa for a period which in aggregate exceeds 183 full days commencing on or ending during a period of assessment, and for a continuous period exceeding 60 full days during such 183 day period, will not be liable for income tax on their remuneration for the period that they are outside South Africa - any person who is deemed to be a resident of another state through the application of a double tax agreement will not be treated as a South African resident.
+- Any natural person who is ordinarily resident in South Africa, or - Any natural person who is not ordinarily resident in South Africa but who: - is physically present in South Africa for a period exceeding 91 days in aggregate during the current year of assessment and for a period exceeding 91 days in aggregate during each of the prior 5 years of assessment; and was physically present in South Africa for a period exceeding 915 days in aggregate during the previous 5 years of assessments. - where a person has been outside of South Africa for a continuous period of at least 330 full days after he ceases to be physically present in South Africa, he will be deemed to not have been resident from then. - South African resident employees who render services for any employer outside South Africa for a period which in aggregate exceeds 183 full days commencing on or ending during a period of assessment, and for a continuous period exceeding 60 full days during such 183 day period, will not be liable for income tax on their remuneration for that period.
+From 1 March 2020 this exemption will be limited to R1m per year.

-Companies
+Companies and Trusts

-A company will be considered to be resident in South Africa for tax purposes if it is incorporated, established, formed or has its place of effective management in South Africa.
+A company and Trust will be considered to be resident for tax purposes if it is incorporated, established, formed or has its place of effective management in South Africa.